DataDog/datadog-ci-rb/docs/UpgradeGuide.md

 # Upgrading from ddtrace 1.x to datadog-ci

 Test visibility for Ruby is no longer part of `datadog` gem and fully migrated to `datadog-ci` gem.
-To continue using it after gem `datadog` v2.0 is released, only a couple of changes needed.
+To continue using it after gem `datadog` v2.0 is released, do these changes.

 ## Add datadog-ci to your gemfile